anders-kolstad/sdmShiny/README.md

 SDM
 ---

 Now we have all we need to make a model.
-We can then save the model object and use it for making predictions live in the application.
+I will save all model objects and use them for making predictions live in the application.
 The two test species are alpine red listed plants, so I'll use the IV from the alpine paper.
-Actually, I'll dropp bio15 as it was so unimportant.
+Actually, I'll drop bio15 as it was so unimportant.
 I'll create 1000 random pseudo absences across the goegraphical area (Norway I suppose).
 To avoid struggling too much with subsetting these strange sdm objects, I will run one set of models for each species, although I know that in sdm::sdm you can specify multiple species.

 ``` r
 library(sdm)